Riverside Alcohol and Drug Use Statistics

 A partial hospitalization program (PHP) involves going to the hospital for around 20 hours a week during the day.
 Patients do not stay overnight.
 A PHP offers a mix of outpatient individual and group counseling in a medical setting.
 Nurses and physicians can assist with needed care such as medical detox.

-A PHP is frequently used as a step-down from inpatient rehab.
+A PHP is frequently used as a step-down from inpatient.
 Other times, a PHP is used if the patient has suffered a relapse and needs some more intensive services.

 Intensive Outpatient Programs

-An intensive outpatient program or IOP requires patients to spend 9 or more hours a week in treatment.
-Patients often enter an IOP from an inpatient rehab or PHP.
+An intensive outpatient program or IOP requires patients to spend 9 or more hours a week in care.
+Patients often enter an IOP from an inpatient or PHP.
 An IOP can last a few weeks or several months.
-Patients follow an individualized treatment plan that includes individual counseling but emphasizes more on group therapy.
+Patients follow an individualized plan that includes individual counseling but emphasizes more on group therapy.

 Some programs may offer programs in the evening to accommodate people at work or school, while others are run during the day.

-Standard outpatient treatment is not as intense as an IOP and requires less treatment time per week.
+Standard outpatient is not as intense as an IOP and requires less time per week.
 Services include counseling, education, and connection to support groups and community services.
-Compared to inpatient rehab, outpatient treatment can last for months and taper down as the person progresses through their recovery.
+Compared to inpatient, outpatient can last for months and taper down as the person progresses through their recovery.

-A drug rehab or alcohol rehab in Riverside can sometimes tailor its services to specific populations such as military veterans or teens.
+Drug and alcohol rehab in Riverside can sometimes tailor its services to specific populations, such as military veterans or teens.
 These facilities offer special programming designed to address the unique needs of these groups.